browserengineering/book/book/embeds.md

             message, target_window_id)
 ```

-Which then calls the `dispatchEvent` method we just wrote:
+Which then calls into the JavaScript `dispatchEvent` method we just
+wrote:

 ``` {.python}
 POST_MESSAGE_DISPATCH_CODE = \